XiaoyueLenax/RNA_Sequencing_DEG/README.md

 ## Notice:

-The file path contained in the codes may no longer be available due to rearrangements, but in such case, explaination will be given in a markdown statment, with the new file path given/what content has been processed in the step.
+In some cases the file path used in the script may be in our personal IBU space or no long availiable, but explaination will be given in a markdown statment, with the new file path given/what content has been processed in the step.
 If any questions regarding the file path, please contact xiaoyue.deng@students.unibe.ch .

 ### Overview of steps: